haddyadnan/dbt-snowflakes/README.md

-# dbt-snowflakes
+# dbt project
-dbt with snowflakes repo
+A dbt project with snowflakes